-The Prophecy of Ahijah
+The First Prophecy of Ahijah

 First Kings 11: 26-40

-The prophecy of Ahijah DIG: How does the LORD show His grace and mercy in these verses?
+The first prophecy of Ahijah DIG: How does the LORD show His grace and mercy in these verses?
 How did Jeroboam learn that he would be the king of the northern kingdom?
 What amazing offer did YHVH give to Jeroboam?
 What were the conditions of the offer?
 Did he obey?

 REFLECT: When you think of ADONAI keeping His promises to Solomon, even though the king had a divided heart and committed spiritual adultery, how does that make you feel about your relationship with God?
 Who can you share that Good News with this week?